suniil03/All_Python_Programs/README.md

 - Multiplication
 - Division

-2. Time-Based Greeting - A simple Python program that greets the user based on the current time
+2. Time-Based Greeting - A simple Python program that greets the user based on the current time.

 3. Multiplication Table - A simple Python program that displays the multiplication table of any number entered by the user.

+4. Factorial Calculator - This Python program calculates the factorial of a given number using recursion.
+- Special case: 0! = 1